 Noted for its exceptional acoustic qualities, the Palace Court Theatre was designed in 1931 by architects Seal & Hardy, who also designed Bournemouth Daily Echo, Westover Ice Rink and Palace Court Hotel (now Premier Inn), the venue became an important theatre and drama focal point in Bournemouth for over fifty years.

-During the fifties and sixties, the theatre played host to the Barry O’Brien Company, Bournemouth’s own repertory troupe, which put on a different production every week or fortnight.
+During the '50s and '60s, the theatre played host to the Barry O’Brien Company, Bournemouth’s own repertory troupe, which put on a different production every week or fortnight.
 Actor Lennard Pearce, famed for his role as Grandad in Only Fools and Horses, performed as a member of the troupe, whose performances included appearances by actor and playwright Harold Pinter.

 The theatre also played a role in launching the acting career of Miss World winner Ann Sidney, who joined her first musical Lock Up Your Daughters in 1966.
 The actor went on to play Maria in the Sound of Music, star alongside Dirk Bogarde in the movie Sebastian, and spend six years as lead singer at the MGM Hotel in Las Vegas.

-In the 1980’s, the venue became linked to actor Kenneth Branagh’s Renaissance Theatre Company who were looking for a new headquarters, but the site was eventually bought by the Assemblies of God in 1986 and turned into a place of worship until its acquisition by AUB in April 2021.
+In the 1980s, the venue became linked to actor Sir Kenneth Branagh’s Renaissance Theatre Company, who were looking for a new headquarters, but the site was eventually bought by the Assemblies of God in 1986 and turned into a place of worship until its acquisition by AUB in April 2021.

 To read more about AUB, visit www.aub.ac.uk